Integrated Theatre Command (India): Implementation

-India currently has two fully functioning unified commands — the Andaman and Nicobar Command (ANC) set up in 2001 and the Strategic Forces Command (SFC) set up in 2003.
-While the ANC is an integrated theatre command SFC is an integrated functional command (or specified combatant command).
-There are currently 17 single service commands — 7 of the Army, 7 of the Air Force and 3 of the Navy.
+India, as of May 2025, has two fully functional unified commands — the Andaman and Nicobar Command (ANC) set up in 2001 and the Strategic Forces Command (SFC) set up in 2003.
+While the ANC is an integrated theatre command, the SFC is an integrated functional command (or specified combatant command).
+There are 17 single-service commands — 7 of the Army, 7 of the Air Force, and 3 of the Navy.
 Each of these commands is located at a separate base.

+2020

-As of 2020, the Air Defence Command is the first command being undertaken.
-Integrated commands set up as specialized service providers have also been formed: Defence Cyber Agency, Defence Space Agency and the Armed Forces Special Operations Division that are agencies of Integrated Defense Staff The Defence Cyber Agency could go on to form the Information Warfare Command.
-Other proposed commands include the Logistics Command and the Training and Doctrinal Command.
+The Air Defence Command was expected to be the first command to be undertaken as of 2020.
+Integrated commands set up as specialized service providers have also been formed: Defence Cyber Agency, Defence Space Agency, and the Armed Forces Special Operations Division that are agencies of Integrated Defence Staff.
+The Defence Cyber Agency could go on to form the Information Warfare Command.
+Other proposed commands include the Logistics Command and the Training & Doctrinal Command.
 The Integrated Defence Staff and the Defence Planning Committee are an integral part of the theaterisation process.
-In February 2020, General Bipin Rawat said two to five theatre commands are being looked into.
+In February, the then Chief of Defence Staff (CDS) General Bipin Rawat said two to five theatre commands are being looked into.

+2023

+In June, reports confirmed that Air Defence Command will not be operationalised due to Indian Air Force stating a different Command for Air Defence shall be "counter-productive" because "air defence" and "offensive air" operations are inter-dependent.
+Air Force also cited "that dividing limited air assets into separate [sic] commands would be unwise."
+Hence, as of 2023, three different commands will be set up, one for managing the border with China, another one for managing the border with Pakistan, and the third as the Maritime Theatre Command.
+Each of the commands will be headed by three-star officers from the Indian Armed Forces.